 - Does the employee effectively solve problems?

-- If so, what are the skills that he has demonstrated in solving problems and arriving at solutions and improvements?
+- If so, what are the skills they demonstrated in solving problems and arriving at solutions and improvements?

-- If less than proficient in problem solving, in what areas of problem-solving would you recommend that the employee work to improve his skills?
+- If less than proficient in problem-solving, in what areas of problem-solving would you recommend the employee focus to be able to improve their skills?

-- Does the employee appear to be motivated by his work-related tasks, job, and relationships?
+- Does the employee appear to be motivated by their work-related tasks, job, and relationships?

-- How does the employee demonstrate that he is motivated and committed to success in the company?
+- How does the employee demonstrate their motivation and commitment to success in the company?

 - Have you experienced any difficulties with the level of the employee’s motivation?

-- Are the employee’s work methods and approach to accomplishing his job effective, efficient, and continuously improving?
+- Are the employee’s work methods and approach to accomplishing the job effective, efficient, and continuously improving?

-- Are there areas of improvement that you would recommend for this employee that would help him accomplish his work more effectively?
-Or, are there areas of improvement that would help you accomplish your work more effectively?
+- Are there areas of improvement you would recommend for this employee that would help accomplish the work more effectively?
+Or, are there areas the employee could improve to help you accomplish your work more effectively?

-These five examples of the types of questions that will improve the effectiveness of your 360 reviews are provided to assist you in your 360 review process.
-They help the employees responding know what you want to know.
-They organize the feedback in a way that promotes your ease of organization for sharing the information with the employee.
+These five examples of the types of questions that will improve the effectiveness of your 360 reviews are designed to help the employees responding understand specifically what you want to know.
+The questions help organize the feedback in a way that makes it easier for you to share the information with the employee.

-Providing feedback to the employee is more effective when you frame questions that guide the feedback that you receive.
-You can use these sample questions to prepare your own 360 reviews or write your own based on these examples.
+Providing feedback to the employee is more effective when you frame questions that guide what you receive.
+Use these sample questions to prepare your own 360 reviews or write your own based on the examples.